 To account for our remaining emissions, Bowdoin is investing in carbon offsets with regional impacts, and in renewable energy credits (RECs) associated with wind farms.
 These tools will help the College maintain a net-zero carbon footprint as it continues to actively pursue ways to reduce its greenhouse gas emissions.

-The 2019-2020 academic year has been devoted to compiling the 2018-2019 information from the campus community and our energy consultants to craft a boldly viable Climate Action Plan for 2030.
-While noting that there may be delays and new information, the Office of Sustainability intends to share this CAP with Bowdoin in spring of 2020.
+The 2019-2020 academic year has been devoted to compiling the 2018-2019 information from the campus community and our energy consultants to craft a boldly viable updated Climate Action Plan.
+While noting that there may be delays and new information, the Office of Sustainability intends to share this CAP with Bowdoin in the spring of 2022.